The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference

 \subsection{Conflict Graph}

 One of the key constructions in the proposed experimental design is the conflict graph.
-Intuitively, the conflict graph will encode information about which pairs of units have outcomes of interest which are fundamentally jointly unobservable given the graph $G$.
+Intuitively, the conflict graph will encode information about which pairs of units have estimand-relevant potential outcomes which cannot be simultaneously observed.

 \begin{definition}[Conflicting Units] Two units $i, j \in [n]$ are said to \emph{conflict} if there exists $k, \ell \in \setb{0,1}$ and contrastive interventions $\contrastz{i}{k}$ and $\contrastz{j}{\ell}$ such that there does not exist an intervention $z \in \mathcal{Z}$ satisfying $d_i(z) = d_i(\contrastz{i}{k})$ and $d_j(z) = d_j(\contrastz{j}{\ell})$. \end{definition}